What is it that makes a city stand out from the crowd?

-Designed by Piet Blom, these houses were constructed at a 45-degree angle with the intention of optimizing space as much as possible.
+Designed by Piet Blom, these houses were constructed at a 45-degree angle to optimize space as much as possible.
 One important fact about these cube houses is that they are meant to resemble a forest.
 The tips of the houses pointing up represent the pine trees, while the concrete pillars that support them are supposed to depict the tree trunks.
 Besides them being residential spaces, a hostel, and a tourist attraction, they also serve as a pedestrian bridge; for people to use to cross one of the busiest streets of the city.

 The Cube Houses are found right outside the Blaak station in the middle of town.

 Nieuwe Luxor Theatre

 Another of the best forms of architecture in Rotterdam is the Nieuwe Luxor Theatre; known for its majestic and bold red façade.
-In fact, it has been previously named the most beautiful theatre in the Netherlands.
+It has been previously named the most beautiful theatre in the Netherlands.
 A country that truly belongs in the fun countries list.

 From its rooftop terrace, one can enjoy a panoramic view of the river, taking in other impressive architectural structures, including the famous Erasmus Bridge.
-Besides enjoying a theater show, visitors also tend to also be taken by surprise by its interior design.
+Besides enjoying a theater show, visitors also tend to be taken by surprise by its interior design.

 The combination of staircases, velvet seats, and scarlet decor accents tie the whole structure together to surround its visitors in a welcoming and cozy atmosphere; everything needed to enjoy a night at the theatre.

 All in all, Rotterdam is one of the best places to visit for an interactive, architectural journey.
 And these are only nine of the best architecture and design attractions in the city, but there are many, many more left for you to discover.
 Get ready to explore all the architectural gems this city has on offer, book your accommodation in Rotterdam, and enjoy your trip!